oppia/oppia-android/Accessibility-(A11y)-Guide.md

 1. Create a new emulator device which contains **Google Play Store** in it.
 Example: Nexus 5, Nexus 5A, Pixel, Pixel 2, Pixel 3, Pixel 3a, Pixel 4.
 2. Open "Play Store" app and sign-in.
 3. Download/Install **Android Accessibility Suite** app

+#### For tablet emulator
+By default tablet emulators do not contain **Play Store** app and therefore you will need to make some changes to make it available.
+1. Follow the steps mentioned [here](https://stackoverflow.com/a/62680014).
+2. Once above steps are done, start the emulator.
+3. Open "Play Store" app and sign-in.
+4. Download/Install **Android Accessibility Suite** app

 #### How to use
 1. After installation, open Settings